 “Adverse experiences and environments cause problems over the life course in which there is no such thing as “reversibility” (i.e., “rolling the clock back”) but rather a change in trajectory in keeping with the original definition of epigenetics as the emergence of characteristics not previously evident or even predictable from an earlier developmental stage.
 By the same token, we mean “redirection” instead of “reversibility”—in that changes in the social and physical environment on both a societal and a personal level can alter a negative trajectory in a more positive direction.”

 What would happen if US researchers proposed tests of his “there is no such thing as reversibility” axiom?
-To secure funding, his sphere of influence would probably steer the prospective studies’ experiments toward altering “a negative trajectory in a more positive direction” instead.
+To secure funding, the prospective studies’ experiments would be steered toward altering “a negative trajectory in a more positive direction” instead.

-An example of his influence may be found in the press release of Familiar stress opens up an epigenetic window of neural plasticity where the lead researcher stated a goal of:
+An example of this influence may be found in the press release of Familiar stress opens up an epigenetic window of neural plasticity where the lead researcher stated a goal of:

 I found nothing in citation (of which the reviewer is a coauthor) where the rodent study researchers even attempted to directly reverse the epigenetic changes!
 The researchers under his guidance simply asserted: